-Typically you do Part A in ST2 and Part B in ST3.
-You usually sit the Part B exam around 9-12 months after you pass Part A.
+Typically you would take the Diplomate examination (DFPH) in ST2 and the Final Membership examination (MFPH) in ST3.
+You usually sit the MFPH examination around 9-12 months after you pass the DFPH examination.

 Specialty training is delivered by training programmes in the UK which means the vast majority of placements are based in the area you applied to train.
-However, applications can be made to the local postgraduate dean for training outside of the locality and abroad which would need to be approved by the GMC and the Faculty but it’s definitely possible and we know from speaking to registrars that have done placements abroad that they’ve found them really valuable.
+However, applications can be made to the local Postgraduate Dean for training outside of the locality and abroad which would need to be approved by the GMC and the Faculty as part of the Out Of Programme (OOP) process.
+Further details on this can be found here.

 Maternity or Out of Programme

 Fees are not charged to those on maternity leave or out of programme for Research (OOPR), Experience (OOPE) or a Career Break (OOPC).
 If the period of maternity leave or out of programme spans different calendar years, then fees are payable for the portion of time still in programme.
 Please note, this does not cover the period you may be out of programme for training (OOPT).